 US-CERT will provide additional information as it becomes available.

-Apple has released Security Update 2010-002 and Mac OS X v10.6.3 to address multiple vulnerabilities.
-Exploitation of these vulnerabilities may allow an attacker to execute arbitrary code, cause a denial-of-service condition, or spoof DNS information.
+Apple has released Security Update 2010-002 and Mac OS X v10.6.3 to address multiple vulnerabilities that affect a number of applications.
+These vulnerabilities may allow an attacker to execute arbitrary code, obtain sensitive information, cause a denial-of-service condition, bypass security restrictions, or operate with elevated privileges.

-US-CERT encourages users and administrators to review PowerDNS Security Advisories 2010-01 and 2010-02 and apply any necessary updates to help mitigate the risks.
+US-CERT encourages users and administrators to review Apple Article HT4077 and apply any necessary updates to help mitigate the risks.